-Julia Crane lives in a 200 hundred year-old farmhouse in Vermont with two Siamese cats, a French lop-eared bunny, and a flock of chickens, though she wishes to stress that the chickens live in the coop, not the house.
+Julia Crane lives in a 200 hundred year-old farmhouse in Vermont with a Siamese cat, a French lop-eared bunny, and a flock of chickens, though she wishes to stress that the chickens live in the coop, not the house.
 She started writing poems at a young age, but writing fell by the wayside as other artistic interests took hold.
 Julia returned to poetry in her early thirties, receiving an MFA in Writing and Literature from Bennington College.
-She has taught in the BA Program at Union Institute & University and at Granite State College.
+Currently she teaches at Granite State College.

 Earlier in my life, I was very involved in theater, and that seemed the direction I was going to take career-wise.
 Then, in college, I turned seriously to classical music via the cello, having played violin as a kid.
 While music has always been, and continues to be, a crucial part of my life, I feel I found an integrated venue for my voice and self-expression in writing.
 The way poetry allows me to express myself and yet remain “unseen” is a good fit for my tendency towards introspection.
 My work in drama and music informs my poetry, though I’m not always sure exactly how.
 On a deep level, through my own experience, I feel the arts are connected and speak to each other.

 Art, in some form, whether experienced as creator or spectator, is essential to my life, my daily existence, and my sense of being human.
 On the most basic level, I write from the desire to know myself, but also from the desire to connect with something more, something larger than the finite self and the bounds of an individual life.